 Many Prescott residents and visitors find our temperate climate ideal for outdoor pursuits, including walking and bicycling.
 The number of recreational trails in and surrounding Prescott have increased substantially since the turn of the century, yet shoehorning bicycle and pedestrian facilities into existing infrastructure constrained by historic and geographic confines remains a challenge.
 While considerable progress has been made connecting and improving bicycle and pedestrian facilities, many still find walking or biking to specific destinations in Prescott too difficult or dangerous to contemplate.
+The City's Pedestrian, Bicycle, and Traffic Advisory Committee works with City Staff to address traffic and pedestrian concerns brought forward from citizens.

 The on-street system consists mainly of striped bike lanes, signed bike routes, and sidewalks.
 The striped bike lanes are primarily located on existing arterials and major collectors.
 Sidewalks are typically provided on new local, collector, and arterial streets; however, a cohesive pedestrian movement network from neighborhoods, business areas, schools, and other destinations remain to be developed.
 Some progress has been made through the Safe Route to Schools program and the Bicycle and Pedestrian Master Plan, which includes specific policies and locations for recommended projects while addressing related ongoing maintenance needs.
-Offstreet multi-use paths, like our Granite Creek Greenways Trail, should be considered an integral part of the transportation system, as they can supplement our onstreet provisions.
+Off-street multi-use paths, like our Granite Creek Greenways Trail, should be considered an integral part of the transportation system, as they can supplement our onstreet provisions.

 The mountain biking community embraces Prescott because of its high-quality recreational trail network.
 This is a reflection of the considerable volunteer efforts of groups like Yavapai Trails Association, Prescott Mountain Bike Alliance, and The Over the Hill Gang.
 Evidence of this enthusiasm is the annual Whiskey Off-Road Mountain Bike Event and Festival, which has been run for close to 20 years, and had 2,000 participants in 2023.
-The Prescott Circle trail is a 56-mile non-motorized trail that circumnavigates a good part of the city, but popular trailheads are located at almost any compass point from the downtown plaza.
+The Prescott Circle trail is a 56-mile non-motorized trail that circumnavigates a good part of the city, and popular trailheads are located at almost any compass point from the downtown plaza.
 Some of the more popular trail areas are: Pioneer Park, Granite Dells and the Peavine Trail (including plans for a possible regional park), Lynx Lake and Badger Mountain, Senator Highway and Groom Creek, White Spar area (including the recently opened Bean Peaks trail system), Copper Basin and Mount Francis, Thumb Butte road and the White Rock trail access, Spence Basin, and Granite Mountain.